neerazz/TriArchitect-Agent/resources/paper/main.md

 ### 4.2 Architect Agent

-The Architect leverages **GPT-5.1** (`gpt-5.1-2025-11`) for migration planning and code generation.
-We selected GPT-5.1 because: (1) current state-of-the-art at time of evaluation; (2) 256K context window accommodates large artifacts; (3) same model used in baselines ensures fair comparison.
+The Architect leverages **GPT-4-turbo** (`gpt-4-turbo-2024-04-09`) for migration planning and code generation.
+We selected GPT-4-turbo because: (1) strong performance on code tasks; (2) 128K context window accommodates large artifacts; (3) same model used in baselines ensures fair comparison.

 **Context Construction.** Rather than processing entire files, the Architect queries the TMG to construct focused context windows containing the target artifact, its migrated dependencies, and relevant type signatures.